-Whether you’re looking for a visit from the world's latest superhero (our very own Bookman), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here!
+Whether you’re looking for a visit from the world's latest superhero (our very own Bookman), an opportunity to learn more about well-loved Shakespeare characters, create your own whole-school poem, or go on a magical storytelling journey in our Extraordinary Adventures of Fillolog workshops, you’ll find something to suit you here.

 World Book Day Assemblies

 Assemblies are a great way, of course, of launching your World Book Day celebrations - and ours are guaranteed to create a buzz about reading! - so we're happy to lead whole-school assemblies at the start of a day of any of our World Book Day workshops - and all at no extra cost!